SlimeVR/SlimeVR-Server/CONTRIBUTING.md

 - Activate corepack (included with Node.js) via `corepack enable` (might require launching Git Bash as administrator on Windows)
+- Make sure you're at the root of the repository.
 - Run `pnpm i` in your IDE's terminal to download and install dependencies.
 - To launch the GUI in dev mode, run `pnpm gui`.
 - Finally, to compile for production, run `pnpm package:build`.